|Nutritional Guidelines (per serving)|

 Simmer till all the water dries up.

-Allow the rice to stand for another 2-3 minutes and then serve garnished with coriander leaves.
+Allow the rice to stand for another 2 to 3 minutes and then serve garnished with coriander leaves.